 1. A lack of system components.

-When I first wrote this post, in 2018, GoBoard was essentially just a backer Board.
+When I first wrote this post, in 2018, GoBoard was essentially just a backer board.
 They have since come out with GoBoard shower system as well as many other products.
 With the GoBoard Wedge system is a way to custom build a shower pan using all GoBoard products.

 Yes, GoBoard tile backer board is a bit itchy to work with.